movimentum/VerletSFML-Multithread/README.md

 cmake --build . --config Release
 ```

+That's it, just run `build/bin/Release/Verlet-Multithread.exe` (on Windows).

-You will also need to add the `res` directory and the SFML dlls in the Release or Debug directory for the executable to run.
+Note, you might want to install [SFML](https://www.sfml-dev.org/) manually and add the `res` directory and the SFML dlls in the Release or Debug directory for the executable to run, as original repository suggests.